Tag Archives: death

 The case, called Broughton v.
 Randall in the English Reports, though more properly Morgan Broughton, armiger v.
 Margaret, widow of Robert ap Rondell Cro Eliz 502.
 78 ER 752; appears on the King’s Bench plea roll for Trinity 1596 (38 Elizabeth I), starting at KB 27/1339 m.
 876 (AALT IMG 0945).
 It is in the report, however, that something is said about the ‘order of deaths’ issue.
 This was a dower case from Denbighshire, Wales, in which Margaret was claiming land currently held by Morgan.
 The land in question appears to have been held jointly by Robert and his father.
 Both were hanged at the same time.
 Margaret’s chance of dower depended on it being decided that Robert had outlived his father.
 She was successful, and this was, according to the report, because Robert’s legs had been observed to twitch after his father was still.
 I am not qualified to say whether that really is a good indication of life in a meaningful sense, though I am inclined to be doubtful.

 I have drawn a blank, so far, on Robert, his father and their crime, though that does seem an interesting avenue to pursue one day.
 Also interesting is the fact that this is a Welsh case – since there is much to be discovered about the ways in which the Welsh were arranging their property holding in this period.
 As far as the pinpointing of death is concerned, however, this does show the inventive approach which might be taken to establishing the facts for legal purposes.
-Its use of movement as a criterion is also very interesting as a counterpoint to the test in curtesy, which was traditionally more sound-focused.
+Its use of movement as a criterion is also very interesting as a counterpoint to the test in curtesy, which is often considered to have been more sound-focused.